kseyko35/NewsAppMVVM/README.md

    and stores the News list in the local database(Room Persistence library) for offline use.

-2. If there is no internet connection, the app displays a warning to the user to connect to the internet and if App database has offline albums to show then it will display the albums from the database or it will show an error if the app has never been successfully connected to the api.
+2. If there is no internet connection, the app displays a warning to the user to connect to the internet and if App database has offline news to show then it will display the news from the database or it will show an error if the app has never been successfully connected to the api.

 3. App automatically fetch & refresh data from server as soon as it is connected back to the internet.